shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 ### Siamese Network Overview
 Siamese Networks are a type model that takes advantage of metric learning to preform classification [[7](#References)].
 Siamese Networks are made of two components:

 1. The Feature Extractor model: This model will map data points into a new space where the distances between points reflect their similarities [[7](#References)].
-Minimising the distance between similar pairs and maximize the distance between dissimilar pairs.
-This will be done via the use of a loss function focused on metric learning.
+Minimising the distance between similar pairs and maximising the distance between dissimilar pairs.
+This will be done via the use of a loss function focused on metric learning (We will use TripletLoss).
 This new space is called the 'embedding' of the data [[7](#References)].

 2. The Classifier model: This model will take the 'embedded' data points and based on the embedding produce a classification (normal or melanoma) [[7](#References)].

 ### Feature Extractor (Embedding) Model Architecture
-Out model will use a modified implementation of `resnet50` as the Feature Extractor.
+Our model will use a modified implementation of `resnet50` as the Feature Extractor.
 The bulk of the model follows the traditional `resnet50` architecture pictured bellow.

 ![alt text](readme_figures/resnet50_arch.jpg)